Nanping Fujian, China Travel Guide

 Homosexuality is not illegal, but open discussions are not common.

-There are no specific legal protections for LGBTQ+ individuals.
-Respect local norms.
+There are no specific legal protections for INDIVIDUALS from the lgbtq+ community.
+Respect local customs.